8Bitdo SN30 Pro+ Bluetooth Gamepad for Smartphones and Nintendo Switch for $49.38

-8Bitdo is known for controllers in the retro design of old Nintendo consoles.
-The 8Bitdo SN30 Pro+ keeps this tradition, but is more based on the current Pro Controller of the switch.
+8Bitdo is known for controllers in retro design of old Nintendo consoles.
+The 8Bitdo SN30 Pro+ keeps this tradition, but is more similar to the current Pro Controller of the switch.
 Since I ordered the controller myself and am currently working from home anyway, my review is also included here.

 Why a Bluetooth Gamepad?

-Let’s start with a general part: Is a gamepad like this needed at all?
-When playing on a smartphone, at least it’s annoying to have to press your big fingers around on the display that’s too small anyway.
-It’s inaccurate, slower and less intuitive.
-A Bluetooth controller can make the difference between winning and losing in racing games, shooters and hectic RPGs on a mobile phone.
+Let’s start with a general part: Do we even need a gamepad like this?
+When playing on the smartphone, at least in the long run, it’s annoying to have to press around with too big fingers on the already too small display.
+It is inaccurate, slower and also less intuitive.
+A Bluetooth controller can make the difference between victory and defeat in racing games, shooters and hectic RPGs on the mobile phone.

 The Nintendo Switch is similar.
 I probably didn’t buy most of the controllers at the beginning, but used the Joy Cons (and played through Zelda with it).
 Because they were cheap, I eventually bought two controllers from 8Bitdo, because I liked the design and needed controllers for the multiplayer.
 The last controller I bought was the original Pro Controller.
 And as beautiful as the retro models look, and as practical as the Joy Cons may be – the larger Pro Controller is by far the best.
 It fits better in the hand and allows a more precise control due to the larger sticks.
 All the more I’m happy to see that there is a similar controller available from 8Bitdo, whose products I’ve mostly liked so far.